poplatek/payment-methods-book/mobilepay/README.md

 In Denmark has more than 3.6 million downloads in the Nordics and more than 27 000 companies are using MobilePay out of which 4 800 are web shops.

 In Denmark MobilePay where 90% of the smartphones have the app.
 Danes value the app as the 2nd most important next only to Facebook.

-In Finland the app has been downloaded 450 000 times.
+In Finland the app has been downloaded 500 000 times.
+The user base has doubled in one year.

 More then 205 million MobilePay transactions are processed yearly.
 25% of these transactions are made in shops.